 - History of depression—Women who have had depression at any time—before, during, or after pregnancy—or who currently are being treated for depression have an increased risk of developing postpartum depression.

 - Emotional factors—Feelings of doubt about pregnancy are common.
 If the pregnancy is not planned or is not wanted, this can affect the way a woman feels about her pregnancy and her fetus.
 Even when a pregnancy is planned, it can take a long time to adjust to the idea of having a new baby.
 Parents of babies who are sick or who need to stay in the hospital may feel sad, angry, or guilty.
 These emotions can affect a woman’s self-esteem and how she deals with stress.

 - Fatigue—Many women feel very tired after giving birth.
 It can take weeks for a woman to regain her normal strength and energy.
 For women who have had their babies by cesarean birth, it may take even longer.

 - Lifestyle factors—Lack of support from others and stressful life events, such as a recent death of a loved one, a family illness, or moving to a new city, can greatly increase the risk of postpartum depression.

-If you think you may have postpartum depression, or if your partner or family members are concerned that you do, it is important to see your health care provider as soon as possible.
+If you think you may have postpartum depression, or if your partner or family members are concerned that you do, it is important to see your obstetrician–gynecologist (ob-gyn) or other health care professional as soon as possible.
 Do not wait until your postpartum checkup.

 Postpartum depression can be treated with medications called antidepressants.
 Talk therapy also is used to treat depression, often in combination with medications.